What is anxiety?

 Talking truly does work, and TALKWORKS is here to help you do just that.
 Our staff are trained professionals who are here to help you to feel better, grow and learn.

 We are open to anyone over the age of 18 - no matter what your gender, sexuality, age or race.
-We can provide you with talking therapies to help you to develop strategies to help you manage your anxieties, and to move towards a life where you able to cope with them or are free of them.
-TALKWORKS is a free and confidential service, here to help you through a difficult period of your life.
+We are Devon's NHS Talking Therapies Service, helping you to develop ways to manage your anxieties.
+TALKWORKS is a free, effective and confidential service.

 Please don’t feel that you have to struggle with anxiety in silence.
 The sooner you take the next step and contact us, the sooner we can help you to feel like ‘you’ again.